qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

    * - **Missing vertices features**
      - ``OUTPUT``
      - [vector: polygon]
-     - Output polygon layer with features containing missing vertices.
+     - Output polygon layer with features whose vertices are missing.
+       There will be as many (duplicate) features as there are missing vertices in each geometry.
-       If no missing vertices are found, the output layer will be empty.
+       If no vertices are missing, the output layer will be empty.
        Available fields are the same as in the ``ERRORS`` output.

 Python code